SShrike/rustty/README.md

 the majority of TTY's features to the extent that is practical in addition to having an extensive and thorough test suite.

-Tutil intends to support Linux, BSD, OS X and Windows.
-However, in this early stage of development, Tutil probably only works on Linux.
+Tutil intends to support Linux, BSD, macOS (formerly known as OS X) and Windows.
+However, in this early stage of development, Tutil in its entirety probably only works on Linux.

 The documentation can by accessed on my [website](https://shrike.me/tutil).